Home

 Xero

-This company plans to offer parabolic flights out of a base in Kiruna in northern Sweden.
-They will use a Russian il-76.
-The company is supported by Mir-Corp.
+This company planned to offer parabolic flights out of a base in Kiruna in northern Sweden.
+They would have used a Russian il-76.
+The company was supported by Mir-Corp.
+Appears to have folded as of 2008.

 Adventure Travel Microgravity Packages